 Debt is considered a more effective source of positive financial leverage than preferred stock because the interest on debt is tax deductible but dividend on preferred stock is not.
 For explanation of this point, consider the following example.

 Suppose a company is considering to expand its production plants.
-The expansion can increase the net income before interest and tax by $30 million and requires a financing of $200 million.
-The three proposed ways of financing are as follows:
+This expansion requires a financing of $200 million and is expected to increase the net income before interest and tax by $30 million.
+The three proposed ways of raising finance for this purpose are as follows: